tomchristie/webdriverplus/docs/index.rst

 * Element highlighting makes working from the Python console a joy.

 .. note::
-    WebDriver Plus is not yet ready for use.
+    WebDriver Plus is currently in alpha.

-    It is in active development.
+    It's probably good enough to start
+    using now, but be aware that APIs are still subject to change, and that the codebase is still being very actively worked on.

 `Help contribute on GitHub! <https://github.com/tomchristie/webdriverplus>`_